Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

  You can import an existing workflow definition that is provided from the Scenarios repository.

-1. In vCommander, go to **Configuration > Service Request Configuration** and click the **Completion Workflow tab**.
+1. In Commander, go to **Configuration > Service Request Configuration** and click the **Completion Workflow tab**.
 1. Click **Import**.
 1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying-Embedded-Terraform-Configurations` directory, select the `terraform-embedded-completion-workflow` .yaml or .json file, and click **Open**.

-   vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
+   Commander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 1. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.
 1. After the completion workflow is imported, select it from the list, and click **Edit**.
 1. In the Completion Workflow Configuration dialog, go to the **Assigned Components** page, and ensure the **Do not apply this workflow to any custom component** option is enabled.